-The piano has an important place in the greater history of music.
-It hasn’t always been called a piano, and has not always been available to everyone either.
-The piano crossed the years and centuries.
+The grand piano has an important place in the greater history of music and musical instruments.
+It hasn't always been called a piano and has not always been available to everyone either.
+Piano history and the rise of the pianist musician crossed the years and centuries.
 It evolved and adapted to its time.

 It enabled the revealing of artists, musicians of legend.
 Men who have marked the history of music, and history itself.

-It is very interesting to discover and analyze the great history of the piano, an instrument that came rather late in time.
+So, who invented the piano?
+It is very interesting to discover and analyze the great history of the piano, an instrument and new invention that came rather late in time.
 When the piano was not yet a piano.

 To go back to its earliest days, one must go back to the eighteenth century.
 With a name that will change the course of history: Bartolomeo CRISTOFORI.
-This Florentine invented the first keyboard instrument: the CLAVICORDE, or “gravecembalo col piano e forte” in Italian.
+This Florentine piano technician invented the first piano keyboard instrument: the CLAVICORDE, or "gravecembalo col piano e forte" in Italian.

-We are still quite far from the piano as we know it today, but the idea of pressing keys that operate hammers typing on strings to produce sound is already present.
+We are still quite far from the piano as we know it today, but the idea of pressing piano keys that operate hammers typing on strings to produce sound is already present.
 Cristofori made twenty copies of this string instrument in his life.
-The idea was then taken up and improved by a German: Silbermann.
-He improves the plans of the keyboard and the process of hammer strikes.
+The idea was then taken up and improved by a German: instrument technician Silbermann.
+He improves the plans of the keyboard and the process of hammer strikes to create the best piano.

-With the research on the sound and the mechanism of Silbermann, a new type of keyboard was born in the late 1770s: the piano forte.
-He’s also the one who invented the precursor to the modern damper pedal, which lifts the dampers from all the strings at once.
+With the research on the sound, volume control and the mechanism of Silbermann, a new type of keyboard was born in the late 1770s: the piano forte.
+He's also the one who invented the precursor to the modern damper pedal, which lifts the dampers from all the strings at once.

-Aesthetically and for the sound, the piano forte has undergone the most improvements.
+Aesthetically and for the sound, the piano forte has undergone the most improvements during its stages of reproducing.
 The period corresponding to this chain of improvement goes from the death of Mozart (1791) to the death of Schubert (1828).
 Musically, we are going through the classical era.

 The piano forte and the harpsichord must not be confused.
-The harpsichord is not considered an ancestor of the piano for two reasons.
-It was created after the piano, and doesn’t hold the same technical characteristics as the piano.
+The harpsichord is not considered an ancestor of keyboard instruments for two reasons.
+It was created after the piano and doesn't hold the same technical characteristics as the piano.
 For example, the sound of the harpsichord is not due to a hammer strike.
-Besides, the harpsichord did not have the same success as the piano.
+Besides, the harpsichord did not have the same success as the solo piano.
 History proves it.

-The instrument will undergo many improvements, to allow the pianists of the time to enjoy a sound much more powerful than at the origin and greater expressive capacities.
+The instrument will undergo many improvements, to allow the piano player of the time to enjoy a sound much more powerful than at the origin and greater expressive capacities.

 And thanks to the Industrial Revolution, progress was superior to the expectations of the virtuosos of the time: